 SGMA: The Sustainable Groundwater Management Act

-At the September 13th SGMA Groundwater Sustainability Agency (GSA) meeting, Larry Walker and Associates (the consultant hired to work on the development of the Groundwater Sustainability Plan/GSP) provided a presentation on the proposed timeline for moving forward with the GSP process.
-The proposed timeline can be seen in the graphic below.
-See Page 16 for the chart of Important Dates and Deliverables.
+At the November 8th SGMA Groundwater Sustainability Agency (GSA) meeting, Larry Walker and Associates (the consultant hired to work on the development of the Groundwater Sustainability Plan/GSP) provided a presentation on the proposed timeline for moving forward with the GSP process.

 A few key take-aways from the meeting were 1).
 It will be important for Farm Bureau and the agricultural community to participate in the Technical Advisory Committee meetings as well as the GSA meetings as this process moves forward and 2) in terms of the modeling and shared modeling concepts, it will be important to understand how the data is used and who it is shared with.
 Better data inputted into the model will assist in developing a better model, but ensuring that individual diverter data is secured is important.

 For those that are interested, the next GSA meeting is scheduled for February 14th from 1:30-3:30 PM at the Board of Supervisors chambers in Ukiah.